lastflowers/lastflowers.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a postdoc at the [Smart Robotics Lab](https://srl.cit.tum.de/home), Technical University of Munich, Germany.
-My research background is state estimation for robotics.
+Hi!
+I'm a postdoc at the [Mobile Robotics Lab](https://mrl.ethz.ch), Technical University of Munich, and also an academic guest at ETH Zurich in the same Lab.
+My research background is in state estimation and machine learning for robotics.

-I have a strong interest in mobile robotics, particularly in the fields of Spatial AI and autonomous exploration.
-My goal is to build smarter and safer robots for real-world applications by developing practical and robust software and algorithms grounded in strong theoretical foundations.
+I've been working on robot perception since my PhD, where I focused mainly on visual-inertial simultaneous localization and mapping with proper state uncertainty estimation.
+Now, I'm especially interested in real-world robots functioning outside the lab, powered by robust and theoretically grounded software stacks.
+My vision is to build safer and smarter robots for real-world applications (including space exploration robots!) based on theoretical foundations.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.